Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2021/12/compost-for-kenya.md

 ## Don't miss a Globe

 In July, the founder and CEO of TakaTaka Solutions asked him to extend his internship by three months.
 Mathis will now spend the rest of the year training Fidelis Mutie Muendo, an agricultural scientist from Kenya, who will then take over the management of the composting plant.
 At the same time, he will be helping TakaTaka Solutions push ahead with plans for a second composting plant in Mombasa, the country’s second-largest city, on the Indian Ocean.
 With 400 employees already on its payroll, the company is growing fast and soon hopes to expand its services to other East African countries.
 “Actually, there’s enough work for me to stay another year here!” says Mathis wryly.
 But his time is nearly at an end, and in late December he will be heading to Bukavu – a city in the easternmost part of the Democratic Republic of the Congo – to work on his Master’s project.
 His research work will form part of the RUNRES project, which is led by Johan Six, ETH Professor of Sustainable Agroecosystems.
 Mathis’s goal will be to find ways of making Congolese consumers more aware of the need to sort their waste at source – and to motivate them to play their part.
 Because – as Mathis now knows from first-hand experience – the more carefully waste is sorted, the higher the quality of the humus at the other end of the recycling process.

+Read the issue as a PDF (PDF, 16.2 MB)

 Read the issue online